 Eating Out With Kids In Tokyo

 We happen to think Japanese food and kids go hand-in-hand.
-Even picky eaters love chicken katsu, tempura veggies and sticky ball rice.
+Even picky eaters love chicken katsu, tempura veggies, sticky ball rice, ice cream, and crepes.
 Japanese food in the U.S. has become so accessible in the past decade that even kids are now familiar with the proper use of chopsticks.

 Back when we were kids, “Chopsticks” was something Tom Hanks tap danced to on a huge piano at FAO Schwarz.